 Arizona Administrative Code

-The AAC is published by the Arizona Secretary of State and is available on the Secretary's website.
+The AAC is published by the Arizona Secretary of State and is available on the Secretary of State's website.
 A word of caution: this version of the AAC may be as much as a year out-of-date, and currency information is difficult to locate.
-The AAC is also available on commercial online sources, such as Bloomberg Law, Lexis Advance, and Westlaw, but the commercial sources may not be any more current than the Secretary of State’s web site.
+The AAC is also available on commercial online sources, such as Bloomberg Law, Lexis, and Westlaw, but the commercial sources may not be any more current than the Secretary of State’s web site.
 If using a commercial online source, be sure to check the currency of the database.

 Arizona Administrative Register

 The AAC is updated by the Arizona Administrative Register (the “Register”), which is a weekly publication.
 The Register is available on the Arizona Secretary of State’s website.
 The Register contains, among others, Notices of Rulemaking Docket Openings, Notices of Proposed Rulemaking, and Notices of Final Rulemaking.
 Within the index of each Register issue is a list of regulations that have been proposed or adopted that year.
 The lists are cumulative for a calendar year, so when updating the AAC, you only need to look at the last issue published in any given year.
 Note that you may have to check this list for more than one year, depending on the currency of the AAC.

 Executive orders and proclamations are available on the website of the Governor (2015-present).
 Older executive orders and proclamations are available on the website of the Arizona Memory Project (1950-present).

 The website of the Arizona Secretary of State provides access to the current Arizona Administrative Code, the Arizona Administrative Register, and Uniform Commercial Code Filings.

 Attorney General Opinions